usifizzy/ASE_Reassessment/ASE/README.md

 ## Application Structure

-The Windform application consists of the following key components:
+The ASE application consists of the following key components:

 1. **Canvas**: Represents the drawing area where shapes are rendered.
 2. **CommandParser**: Parses user input into command and argument.